-In the first edition of our Music 101 series, we will introduce you to 8 music instruments from Africa.
+In the first edition of our Music 101 series, we will introduce you to 8 musical instruments from Africa.

 Shaped like a goblet, the djembe drum is carved from African hardwood.
 Its origins can be traced to the great Mali Empire.

-Also known as a the ‘log drum’, Ekwe is popular in in Nigeria and Cameroon.
+Also known as the ‘log drum’, Ekwe is popular in Nigeria and Cameroon.
 Made from wood, it comes in a variety of sizes and styles.
-With the large Ekwe, you get a deep bass tones while the smaller sizes produce sharper (pitched) tones.
+With the large Ekwe, you get deep bass tones while the smaller sizes produce sharper (pitched) tones.

 Also known as the thumb piano, Mbira originates from Zimbabwe.
 It is played with the thumbs and one finger.

-Historical records shows that the Balafon originates from West African Countries: Ivory Coast, Burkina Faso, Mali, and Ghana.
-Playing style is similar to the Xylophone.
+Historical records show that the Balafon originates from West African Countries: Ivory Coast, Burkina Faso, Mali, and Ghana.
+The playing style is similar to the Xylophone.